FalcoSuessgott/gitget/README.md

 # gitget
-Browse interactively through files and directories of git repositories and download them ntto your current working directory (`$PWD`).
+Browse interactively through branches, files and directories of a git repository and download them into your current working directory (`$PWD`).

 # Supported OS
 * Windows